 Outside of these situations, your employer cannot legally force you to disclose your COVID-19 vaccination status.
 Your employer should also explain to you clearly why they need to know your vaccination status.

 Can Your Employer Make You Undergo COVID-19 Tests as Part of Your Employment?

-Apart from the VoRT regime, it is compulsory for certain employees to undergo Fast and Easy Testing (FET), even if they are fully vaccinated.
+Apart from the VoRT regime, it is compulsory for certain employees to undergo Rostered Routine Testing (RRT) even if they are fully vaccinated (as mentioned above).
 This includes employees working in dine-in F&B establishments, gyms, fitness studios and personal care service industries that require employees to be unmasked, e.g. facial, hairdressing, etc.

 Your employer can also make you undergo COVID-19 tests if it is part of your company policy.
 For example, employers may continue to deploy unvaccinated employees in higher-risk activities with regular testing, unless they have chosen a redeployment policy.